neurobin/JLIVECD/README.md

 As there is only one file that matches x is xubuntu-14.04.1-x64.iso, it will take that file as input automatically.

 2.You can use full path with or without `.iso`.

-###version 2.0.5:

-1. New install or update of this tool will not delete the history i.e hitting <kbd>Enter</kbd> to take the previous choice won't be affected.
-This was first implemented in version 2.0.4, i.e version >=2.0.4 can be safely updated to any later version.
-2. Added another compression method (fast compression).
-3. Minor potential bug fixes.
-4. Docs updated.

-###version 2.0.6:

-1. `xterm` is added as a secondary terminal besides the default `x-terminal-emulator`.
-2. Docs updated.

-###version 2.1.0:

-1. You can change default terminals without applying patch to the source code.
-2. It now remembers several project-wise options (delete home directory?, fast compression?, etc..).
-3. Options are handled with config files both globally and project-wise.
-4. Added show version info (`JLopt -v`)
-5. Added show help menu (`JLopt -h`)
-6. New script `JLopt` contains several useful functionality.
-7. Several potential bug fixes.
-8. Docs updated.

 Tested OS:
 ---------